bmycheez/Att-BLSTM_codec/README.md

 0 : training samples not encoded
 1 : training samples not encoded and bitwise inversed
 2 : training samples not encoded and bitwise xor-d
-3 : training samples not encoded, bitwise inversed, bitwise xor-d, endian-swaped every 2 bytes
+3 : training samples not encoded, bitwise inversed, bitwise xor-d and endian-swaped every 2 bytes
 4 : training samples not encoded and endian-swaped every 2 bytes

 When the value, test_scenario is,